Do you want to make money without leaving your home?

 If you want to sell items on Etsy, signing up is free, and you can immediately start making money from home.
 You can set up an online shop and be directly connected with buyers from around the country and the world.

 If you have an idea for an item to sell but do not want to create it yourself, Shopify might be the best mobile app in the App Store to sell used stuff online.
 With the Shopify platform, sellers pay a monthly subscription fee.

 Then, they can create items via the design templates on the website.
 For example, a blogger might want to make a branded t-shirt for fans to purchase.
 When people order items, they are printed and shipped directly to the customer, and the Shopify sellers get paid.
 This way, there is little overhead to sell custom items.

 Do you already have a website that gets plenty of traffic?
 Then you may want to try selling directly from your website.
-This very flexible option allows you to set up hosting, a domain and set your pricing.
+This very flexible option allows you to set up hosting, and a domain, and your pricing.
 You will be responsible for uploading high-quality photos and self-promoting.
-While this is the most flexible option, it is also the most labor-intensive.
+While this is the most flexible option, it is also labor-intensive.

 Best Apps for Selling Your Services